Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 You fixed your vulnerability, but how can you verify that in Contrast?
 There are a few things you can do from the application page:

 * Replay the request:
-If the issue is remediated and marked accordingly, you can replay the http request under **HTTP Info** tab in the Vulnerabilities tab to see if the issue is fixed.
+If the issue is remediated and marked accordingly, you can replay the HTTP request under the **HTTP Info** tab in the Vulnerabilities tab to see if the issue is fixed.
 If it isn't fixed, the issue reappears with a status of **Reported**.

 * Check build number:
 For each application, you can assign it a build version number.
 By adding the property `-Dcontrast.override.appversion` to the `-javaagent` command, you can use this as a filter and verify whether the issue still exists for this build version by clicking the **Advanced** link and the **Build Number** dropdown.

 * Check by time unit tests:
-You can also filter by the time of when your unit tests were run and set a date range to view your vulnerabilities in the **Set Date Range** input field above the vulnerabilities grid.
+You can also filter by the time at which your unit tests were run, and set a date range to view your vulnerabilities in the **Set Date Range** input field above the vulnerabilities grid.

 You can find additional properties in articles on [Java Agent System Properties](https://docs.contrastsecurity.com/user_javaconfig.html#props2) and [.NET Agent Configuration](https://docs.contrastsecurity.com/user_netconfig.html#config).